Premkumar23-5/Demolayout_Hospital/README.md

 Both the maps are in the same folder.

-Bulid:
+#Bulid
 Platform/Package content/Windows or Android
 Note : Android Visual Studio is steup for the Android build

-Inside the Project :
+# Inside the Project
 The Project have two level and each level has different layout.

 We can control in editor

-Customizable bed can be:
+Customizable bed can be
 1. Angle of the bed
 2. Sheet color
 3. Pillow Color